 406 Hollywood Dr, Jackson, 38301

-Established in 1886, this cemetery was also part of the rural garden movement, and while it does not have formal gardens, it does have a lovely pastoral setting with many old, established trees.
+Established in 1886, this cemetery was also part of the rural garden movement, and while it does not have formal gardens, it does have a lovely pastoral setting with many old, established trees and some beautiful monuments.
+This is one cemetery that's truly cared for by the community.

 Memorial Park Cemetery, Memphis